 BABOK refers to this core concept as

-First, an organisation recognises the need.
+First, an organization recognizes the need.
 A need requires a solution.
-The organisation chooses the solution, which is the best fit.
+The organization chooses the solution, which is the best fit.

-The organisation implements the solution (internally or through a vendor).
-During the implementation of the solution, changes take place within the organisation.
+The organization implements the solution (internally or through a vendor).
+During the implementation of the solution, changes take place within the organization.
 The change includes team changes, process changes, and more.

 Context refers to the environment in which the solution needs to be implemented.
-It includes organisational background, structure, locations etc.
+It includes organizational background, structure, locations, etc.

-Context may also influence the decision to select a solution to address the need for an organisation.
+Context may also influence the decision to select a solution to address the need of an organization.

-For Example: In our example, Software as a service (SaaS) CRM option is suitable for Organisation A, it is possible that a custom-built software is more suitable for Organisation B. Organisation A is a small organisation with just 10 employees.
+For Example: In our example, Software as a Service (SaaS) CRM option is suitable for Organisation A, but it is possible that custom-built software is more suitable for Organisation B. Organisation A is a small organization with just 10 employees.